 We recognise that often school leaders and teachers do not have all the answers.
 It is then our responsibility to involve external agencies with wider levels of expertise and experience.
 This academic year alone, we have worked with the following external agencies:

 To access the above support, it is essential that we communicate effectively with parents/ carers and acquire a signed parental consent form.
 We are of the belief that working with parent/carer in this incident drastically improves not only access to improved support for your child, but raises self-worth as the child feels essential to our school life.
 It also helps us identify any underlying issues which may be causing a barrier to learning.

 Monitoring at Caedmon

 Our school currently uses iTrack which is an online tracking system.
-We have recently purchased iASEND, a broader and more specific online tracking system that monitors smaller steps for pupils with SEND.
 This service will ensure we can keep readily available, detailed information on each learner.
 This information can be shared with parents/carers, outside agencies and governors on request.

 If a child is making below acceptable progress, teachers would consult their phase leader and the SENDCo.
 In turn, a strategy will be created to help the child close the gaps and make accelerated progress.
 On occasion, this strategy might include involving outside agencies and professionals with specialist qualifications.